aopsahl25/final_project/README.md

 ## LMQL Evaluation

-LMQL has been described by some as the [Swiss Army Knife](https://medium.com/@abhishekranjandev/lmql-a-deep-dive-into-the-future-of-language-model-interaction-81297cf3ab2c) of language model interaction.
-Our topic interaction section supported this title of versatility as it showed how LMQL's features can be used together to execute varied programs.
-However, this section aims to evaluate if LMQL is truly as important for efficiency and accuracy as the 'Swiss Army knife' of LLM interaction is assumed to be.
+LMQL has been described as the [Swiss Army Knife](https://medium.com/@abhishekranjandev/lmql-a-deep-dive-into-the-future-of-language-model-interaction-81297cf3ab2c) of language model interaction, meaning that is is versatile and multifunctional.
+Our examples so far have supported this diversity in features and prompts that LMQL queries can exectute.
+However, this section aims to evaluate the actual effectiveness and efficiency of some of these features.

 ### Prompt construction

-A main feature of LMQL is that it supports multi-part prompt progams, which allow for more user-control over the LLM's reasoning process by asking the model a question and also giving the model instructions on how to reason through it.
+A main feature of LMQL is that it supports multi-part prompt progams, which allow for more user-control over the LLM's reasoning process.
 In this first section of evaluation, we will consider to what extent enhanced control over reasoning impacts the accuracy of the model's response, as well as the model's own confidence in its output.

-We test the impact of multi-part prompting in LMQL queries by asking the model (`gpt-3.5-turbo`) to solve the same complex mathemetical word problem with an LMQL query function with multi-part prompting, an LMQL query function without multi-part prompting, and an API call in Python with multi-part prompting, and an API call in Python without multi-part prompting.
+We test the impact of multi-part prompting in LMQL queries by asking the model (`gpt-3.5-turbo`) to solve the same complex mathemetical word problem with an LMQL query function with multi-part prompting, an LMQL query function without multi-part prompting, and a direct API call with multi-part prompting, and a direct API call without multi-part prompting.
+Both API calls are run from within Python.

 **Prompt:**
 If a train traveling at 60 miles per hour departs from City A at 3:00 PM, and another train traveling at 80 miles per hour departs from City B at 3:30 PM toward City A, and the distance between the cities is 240 miles, at what time will the two trains meet?
 **Correct Answer:**
 5:00pm

 Here is the LMQL query function with multi-part prompting's output:
 ```